tiger4589/Xamarin.Forms-CardView/README.md

 You may either use it in C#, or in XAML.

 ---
-To Install this nuget package:
+To Install this nuget package (.Net Framework):
 > PM> Install-Package XamarinForms.CardView

+To Install package (.Net Standard 2.0)
+> PM> Install-Package XamarinForms.CardView.NetStandard
 ---

 ## CardView Bindable Properties